mtlynch/mediagoblin/docs/source/siteadmin/relnotes.rst

   data.
 It's basically the same thing as before, but packaged separately from MediaGoblin.
 - Many improvements to internationalization.
-Also (still rudimentary, but existant!)
+Also (still rudimentary, but existent!)
 RTL language support!

 **Known issues:**
- - The host-meta is now json by default; in the spec it should be xml by default.
+ - The host-meta is now JSON by default; in the spec it should be XML by default.
 We have done this because of compatibility with the pump API.
 We are checking with upstream to see if there is a way to resolve this discrepancy.